ivangoudyrev/RushinIvan/README.md

 - RushinIvan
 - WorldB

-The Hub is simply an initial landing place for all new players assigned to the "RushinIvan" and "Admin" groups.
+The Hub is simply an initial landing place for all new players assigned to the "RushinIvan" and "Admin" user groups.
 The Hub is a peaceful 64x64-block world, without ability to break or place things.
 It's always daytime and weather is always sunny in the Hub.
 The Hub contains a spawning platform, where users will spawn initially, and portals to other worlds.
 Each portal is labeled with its destination; at this time there are only two: one portal leads to the RushinIvan world and the other portal leads to WorldB.

 WorldA is a copy the RushinIvan world from the Realms.
 Only approved family members are allowed into this world by being assigned to group WorldA.